SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 tcp://___IP:PORT___
 ```

-This specified a URI scheme of "tcp" which is the plaint-text method of communicating with the Solace message broker.
+This specified a URI scheme of "tcp" which is the plaint-text method of communicating with the Solace event broker.
 This should be updated to "tcps" to switch to secure communication giving you the following configuration:

 ```
 tcps://___IP:PORT___